Skip Navigation

 Performance Skills

-Develop a business plan using a fictious product.
-AND/OR Practice the characteristics of a good employee.
+1. Develop a business plan using a fictious product.

-Strand 5
+STRAND 5

 Standard 1

-• Self-concept: combination of self-esteem and self-image
+• Self-concept: a combination of self-esteem and self-image

 • Values: anything in life that is important to us.
 They determine how we live and how we tell the difference between right and wrong.

-• Tangible values: material things in our lives that usually cost money to obtain (Ex: jewelry, cars, clothes, etc.)
+• Tangible values: material things in our lives that usually cost money to obtain (Ex: jewelry, cars, clothes, etc.

 • Intangible values: non-material things that usually can't be bought with money (Ex: love, honesty, kindness, etc.)